mudassar50/Simple-FPGA-Projects/README.md

-# Simple Chisel Implementation on FPGA
+# Chisel Implementation on FPGA

 ## Overview
 This project demonstrates a simple implementation of a digital design using Chisel, a hardware construction language.
 The design is intended to be synthesized and programmed onto an FPGA.